hafiz-azman/serverless-todo-app-2/README.md

 1. Sign up/Login to the app
 2. Add/update/delete todo items
 3. Attach an image to every todo items
-4. Mark a todo as done
+4. Mark todo items as done

 ## Running the project